History has a great way to level the playing field for people.

 archaeologists searching for Richard dug up the skeleton of an adult male who appeared to have died in battle.
 There were signs of trauma to the skull, perhaps from a bladed instrument, and a barbed metal arrowhead was found between vertebrae of the upper back.

 The remains also displayed signs of scoliosis, which is a form of spinal curvature, consistent with contemporary accounts of Richard’s appearance, though not with Shakespeare’s description of him as “deform’d, unfinished,” hunchback.
+This is a rare condition, however, it is still something that people have to deal with now.
+You can learn more about it here.

 The university has said the findings amount to “strong circumstantial evidence” that the remains are Richard’s.